Mato & Hash Blog

 Encouraging children to look at the bible through their own understanding is a sure way to get them to personally identify with the messages and carry them throughout their lives.
 Perhaps my favorite part, this craft creates toys and an activity for your children to return to and explore as they’re introduced to new scripture and as they grow as people through the Bible.

 Materials: Cardboard, tin foil, box cutter or xacto knife, clear tape or glue, scissors, paint, markers, stickers, miscellaneous crafting bobbles

-Akin to a popular biblical visualization for children, putting on the armor of god, this craft encourages kids to create toys for themselves that speaks to biblical themes and values.
+Akin to a popular biblical visualization for children, putting on the armor of god, this Sunday School Crafts project encourages kids to create toys for themselves that speaks to biblical themes and values.
 One of these pieces of armor is the sword of the spirit.
 In Ephesians 6:17 we’re directed to “Take...the sword of the spirit, which is the word of God”.
 This craft emboldens children to think valiantly through the word of God — to imagine biblical texts as a tool for cutting to the core of all information presented to them.
 There are a variety of tutorials online for making cardboard and tinfoil swords, use whichever one suits your methods and materials.

 We made our swords somewhat differently from any videos we could find.
 First, draw a sword shape onto a piece of cardboard, the key features of which being the blade, handle, and hand guard.
 The shapes are totally kid's choice!
 Big, small, thin, thick, curved, straight — whatever they feel suits them best.
 Look up some swords from different eras to emulate for that academic touch.
 Think of the handle as extending down from the center of the blade and the guard going around where your fingers will be.
 Then cut this piece out of the cardboard with your box cutter or xacto knife.
 This part can be tricky, so monitor closely and provide assistance where needed.